Nala is a frontend for APT, so you can have prettier output, faster downloads of packages, and a history. Here’s how to use it!

 If you’re familiar with the

-nala history works much in the same way.
+nala history works similarly.
 It stores each install, remove, or upgrade in

 /var/lib/nala/history.json with a unique